Skip to content

 if self.depth_weight > 0:

-# Compute source strengths (leadfield norms)
+# Compute source strengths per position (combine orientation components)

-source_norms = np.linalg.norm(self.leadfield, axis=0)
+source_norms = np.linalg.norm(leadfield, axis=0)

 # Avoid division by zero